kide-vm/kide/lib/phisol/compiler/README.md

 ### Distinctly future proof

-Bosl is designed to be used as an implementation language for a higher oo language.
+Phisol is designed to be used as an implementation language for a higher oo language.
 Some, or even many, features may not make sense on their own.
 But these features, like several return addresses, are important to implement the higher language.

-In fact, Bosl's main purpose is not even to be written.
+In fact, Phisol's main purpose is not even to be written.
 The main purpose is to have a language to compile ruby to.
 In the same way that the assembler layer in salama is not designed to be written, we just need it to create our layers.